 - You can issue any SQL command, not only REINDEX. - Be aware that the standalone backend treats newline as the command entry terminator; there is no intelligence about semicolons, as there is in psql.
 To continue a command across multiple lines, you must type backslash just before each newline except the last one.
-Also, you won't have any of the conveniences of readline processing (no command history, for example). - To quit the backend, type EOF (control-D, usually).
+Also, you won't have any of the conveniences of command-line editing (no command history, for example). - To quit the backend, type EOF (Control+D, usually).